gazebosim/gz-sim/README.md

 line tools from `ign-tools` may not work correctly.

-A workaround for a single package is to define the environment variable `IGN_CONFIG_PATH` to point to the location of the Ignition library installation, where the YAML file for the package is found, such as
+A workaround for a single package is to define the environment variable `IGN_CONFIG_PATH` to point to the location of the Gazebo library installation, where the YAML file for the package is found, such as
 ```
 export IGN_CONFIG_PATH=/usr/local/share/ignition